Saturday, February 15, 2025

 The story...

 Yes, this photo might be an appropriate metaphor for the only church in town.
 The grounds are a mix of the old, the new, and even an occasional different brand - they're all coffee.
 They're secure in the container yet don't stay there.
 Power transforms them into a coffee that's shared and enjoyed within community.
-Coffee's often there when the town gets together, connects, communicates and sometimes loves.
+Coffee's often there when the town gets together, connects, communicates and maybe actually loves.

 Just for today...